 Social protection, gender and the MDGs - Independent Expert on the question of human rights and extreme poverty

-The Expert will also identify how the gender dimensions of poverty and vulnerability should be reflected in social protection programmes.
+The Expert also identified how the gender dimensions of poverty and vulnerability should be reflected in social protection programmes.
 Despite strong evidence on the different ways in which men and women experience poverty and vulnerability, little attention has been paid to the role of gender in complying with the MDGs and in implementing effective social protection systems.
-In this sense, she will examine specific social protection initiatives in which women have been targeted as beneficiaries (e.g. several cash transfers programmes) or when specific quotas for women have been established in public work programmes) and assess the impact and challenges of such policies, including how they have contributed to the achievement of the different MDGs.
+In this sense, she examined specific social protection initiatives in which women have been targeted as beneficiaries (e.g. several cash transfers programmes) or when specific quotas for women have been established in public work programmes) and assess the impact and challenges of such policies, including how they have contributed to the achievement of the different MDGs.

 For the purpose of this report, social protection initiatives refer to:

 Policies and programmes that aim to enable people to respond to various contingencies and manage levels of risk or deprivation that are deemed unacceptable by society.
 These schemes aim to offset the absence or substantial reduction of income from work, provide assistance for families with children, provide people with health care, housing, water and sanitation, education or social work.
 Relevant social protection schemes addressing the needs of those living in extreme poverty are: cash transfer schemes, school stipends, social pensions, food vouchers, food transfers, user fee exemptions for health care or education or subsidized services.

 Expert Meeting on MDGs Social Protection and Gender: 1 and 2 June 2010